DataDog/documentation/content/en/security/account_takeover_protection.md

 Blocking advanced distributed attacks is often a business decision because attacks can impact availability, user funds, and legitimate users.

-Here are three critical components for success in thwarting these attacks:
+Here are three critical components for success in mitigating these attacks:

 1. Proper onboarding: Are you configured for blocking with ASM?
 2. Proper configuration: Ensure you have correctly set client IPs and X-Forwarded-For (XFF) HTTP headers.